Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Results and Discussion

 \subsubsection{Multi-Modal Models}

+Table~\ref{tbl2} also compares the performance of the multi-modal variants, which explore different strategies for fusing acceleration and audio representations.

-\begin{itemize} \item \textbf{MAA1 (Joint Variant)}.
-This model exhibits lower performance with an R-A score of 0.46 for acceleration and 0.74 for audio.
-The direct concatenation of features may not handle the complexities of feature interactions effectively, leading to poorer performance. \item \textbf{MAA2 (Convolutional Variant)}: It shows improved results with scores of 0.64 for acceleration and 0.82 for audio.
-The convolution layers likely help in capturing more intricate patterns across modalities, although it still falls short of the mono-modal audio model. \item \textbf{MAA3 (Pooling Variant)}: This variant achieves the best performance among the multi-modal models, with scores of 0.67 for acceleration and a notable 0.92 for audio.
-Pooling layers effectively reduce noise and enhance feature significance, crucial for distinguishing relevant from irrelevant patterns in the data. \item \textbf{MAtten (Attention Variant)}: It scores moderately with 0.53 for acceleration and 0.62 for audio.
-While attention mechanisms aim to focus on the most informative features, this model does not substantially outperform others, suggesting potential misalignment or insufficient training to fully leverage attention layers. \item \textbf{MBotF (Bottleneck Fusion Variant)}: This model scores 0.55 for acceleration and 0.62 for audio, indicating that the bottleneck approach to fusion does not yield expected benefits, possibly due to over compression or loss of crucial information during feature combination. \end{itemize}
+\begin{itemize} \item \textbf{MAA1 (Joint Variant):} This model exhibited lower performance, with an ROC–AUC score of 0.46 for acceleration and 0.74 for audio.
+The direct concatenation of features may not capture complex interdependencies effectively, resulting in poorer performance. \item \textbf{MAA2 (Convolutional Variant):} This variant showed improved results, achieving scores of 0.64 for acceleration and 0.82 for audio.
+The convolutional layers likely enhanced the capture of intricate cross-modal patterns, though performance still lagged behind the mono-modal audio model. \item \textbf{MAA3 (Pooling Variant):} This variant achieved the best performance among the multi-modal models, with scores of 0.67 for acceleration and a notable 0.92 for audio.
+Pooling layers effectively reduced noise and emphasised the most relevant features, helping to distinguish critical patterns within the data. \item \textbf{MAtten (Attention Variant):} This model achieved moderate performance with scores of 0.53 for acceleration and 0.62 for audio.
+Although attention mechanisms are designed to prioritise the most informative features, the model did not substantially outperform others, possibly due to suboptimal alignment or limited training to fully leverage attention. \item \textbf{MBotF (Bottleneck Fusion Variant):} This model scored 0.55 for acceleration and 0.62 for audio, indicating that the bottleneck fusion approach did not yield the expected benefits.
+This may have resulted from over-compression or the loss of crucial information during feature combination. \end{itemize}

-\subsubsection{Critical Evaluation:}
+\subsubsection{Critical Evaluation}